particle-iot/docs/src/content/hardware/migration-guides/b-series-electron-migration-guide.md

 ### I2S (Sound)

 - The Electron theoretically had I2S sound available on pins D1 and D2, however there has never been support for it in Device OS.
-- I2S is available on Gen 3 devices including the B Series SoM on any GPIO pins using a 3rd-party library.
+- I2S is available on Gen 3 devices including the B-Series SoM on any GPIO pins using a 3rd-party library.

 {{!-- BEGIN shared-blurb 28cd19b2-4f01-444b-8189-ba6191e6ebdd --}}